Wine and History: Mendoza to Salta

 Why take this tour?

-From Mendoza, we take the mountain road to Villavicencio, offering great views of Mount Aconcagua, the highest peak in the Andes at 6,965m, on the way to Uspallata (the mountain town where Brad Pitt filmed Seven Years in Tibet).
+From Mendoza, we take the mountain road to Villavicencio, offering great views of Mount Aconcagua, the highest peak in the Andes at 6,965m, on the way to Uspallata, gateway to Chile across the Andes.

-We follow the scenic route up into San Juan province, staying overnight at Barreal, a lovely spot close to the mountains in the Calingasta valley, where you can sample the province's trademark Shiraz and even a Pinot Grigio, before crossing into La Rioja with its spectacular desert scenery.
+We follow the scenic route up into San Juan province, staying overnight at Barreal, a delightful refuge close to the mountains in the Calingasta valley.
+Here you can sample the province's trademark Shiraz and even a Pinot Grigio, before crossing into La Rioja with its spectacular desert scenery.
 Villa Union is an excellent base to add an extra day and visit the parks of Talampaya and Ischigualasto (Valle de la Luna): the only places in the world which exhibit geology from the whole of the Triassic period, between 248 and 206 million years ago.

 To the west, is the spectacular Andean mountain scenery of Laguna Brava, so it’s always worth adding another extra day to the itinerary!